 Description

-A Service (Class: Service) is a electronic representation of a Functionality in a network.
-The Service exposes the Functionality to the network and makes it discoverable, registerable and remotely controllable in the network.
-A Service is offered by a device that wants (a certain set of) its Functionalities to be discoverable, registerable, remotely controllable by other devices in the network.
-A Service can expose one or more Functionalities and a Functionality can be exposed by one or more Services.
+A Service (Class: Service) is a electronic representation of a Function in a network.
+The Service exposes the Function to the network and makes it discoverable, registerable and remotely controllable in the network.
+A Service is offered by a device that wants (a certain set of) its Functions to be discoverable, registerable, remotely controllable by other devices in the network.
+A Service can expose one or more Functions and a Function can be exposed by one or more Services.

 The Input- and Output DataPoints and Operations of a Service may have the same names as for a different Service, however the Service to which they belong differentiates how they are addressed in the Device (e.g. via a port specific to the Service).

-NOTE: While a Functionality describes the - human understandable - meaning of a Service of the device the Service is used to describe how such functionality is represented in a communication network and can be accessed by electronic means.
+NOTE: While a Function describes the - human understandable - meaning of a Service of the device the Service is used to describe how such Function is represented in a communication network and can be accessed by electronic means.
 The Service and its Operations is therefore dependent on the technology of the network, hard- and software of the device.

-E.g. the Functionality: "turn_light_On_or_Off" could be exposed in the network by a Service "UPDATE Binary Value".
+E.g. the Function: "turn_light_On_or_Off" could be exposed in the network by a Service "UPDATE Binary Value".

 Object Property "hasSubService" is expresses the fact that Services can be composed of independent (sub)Services.
 E.g. a Service could thus be composed out of multiple (reusable) service modules.
 A Dimmer could contain a module "binaryActuator" to turn on/off and additionally "setInteger0-255Actuator" to set the dimming level.